- Texas Tech University School of Law, J.D., summa cum laude, 2006

 Corey F. Wehmeyer

-Corey Wehmeyer represents energy industry participants in trials, arbitration
+Corey Wehmeyer represents energy industry participants in trials, arbitrations

 PROFESSIONAL AND COMMUNITY ACTIVITIES